 |Less expensive than an IPO||Potential for initial volatility|

 |Liquidity for existing shareholders||No help from underwriters|

 Pros of a Direct Listing

-• Less expensive than an IPO for the company.
 Unlike IPOs, direct listings do not require underwriters, since no new shares are being created.
-Typically, an underwriter charges a percentage fee per share between 3% and 7%.
-This can add up to be in the hundreds of millions of dollars.
-In addition, underwriters often purchase shares below their decided upon market value, so companies don’t receive as much investment as they may have had they sold those shares to retail investors.
+Typically, an underwriter charges a percentage fee of between 3% and 7% per share.
+This can add up to hundreds of millions of dollars.
+In addition, underwriters often purchase shares below their decided-upon market value, so companies don’t receive as much investment as they may have had they sold those shares to retail investors.